 As the downtown area commercialized, Goodrich moved in 1914 to 1420 E. 31st and became the Goodrich-Sterling Settlement House, adding a gymnasium and auditorium.
 In 1957 Goodrich opened a Downtown Neighborhood Center near its original location as well as an E. 55th St. center to serve the residents of the area between E. 40th and E. 65th, which now served as Goodrich's headquarters.
 The short-lived Goodrich Bell Center at 1839 E. 81st was opened in 1959.
 In 1962 Goodrich moved to 1135 E. 71st when the lease for the building at 1368 E. 55th expired.
 However, in 1964 Goodrich reoccupied the complex following the facility's renovation.
 Different ethnic groups have benefited from Goodrich programs.
 East European immigrants replaced the original German and Irish residents, and in turn were replaced by Appalachian whites and African Americans from the southern U.S. Goodrich has continually provided services such as adult education, day nurseries, and camps for all members of the community.

-Goodrich Social Settlement Records, WRHS.
+Finding aid for the Goodrich Social Settlement Records, Series I, WRHS.

 Bourne, Henry E. The First Four Decades: Goodrich House (1938).